 This section has 4 chapters and 843 verses.
 On the day of performing the Abhishechaniya rite, which was an important part of the sacrifice, the honourable sages and the Brahmins entered the place of sacrifice along with the kings.
 Narada was pleased with the prosperity of Dharmaraja and his performance of the sacrifice.
 He thought to himself that Lord Narayana himself took birth in the race of the Kshatriyas to destroy his enemies.
-He ordered all the celestials to take birth on the earth, and after accomplishing their tasks, to return to the heaven by killing one another among themselves.
+He ordered all the celestials to take birth on the earth, and after accomplishing their tasks, to return to heaven by killing one another among themselves.
 Having passed such an order, he himself took birth in the family of the Yadus.
-Bhishma asked Yudhishthira to honour all the participants by offering arghya to them.
+Bhishma asked Yudhishthira to honor all the participants by offering arghya to them.
 When asked by Dharmaraja, Bhishma recommended Sri Krishna for the first worship (agrapuja).
 Thus commanded by him, Sahadeva offered arghya to Sri Krishna according to the rules of the scriptures.
-But Sisupala could not bear this honour to Sri Krishna.
-Criticising Bhishma and Yudhishthira, he started to chide Sri Krishna.
-Saying that Krishna was not eligible to receive such an honour, rebuking him in many ways, he got up from his seat and was prepared to go out, followed by his companions.
+But Sisupala could not bear this honor to Sri Krishna.
+Criticizing Bhishma and Yudhishthira, he started to chide Sri Krishna.
+Saying that Krishna was not eligible to receive such an honor, rebuking him in many ways, he got up from his seat and was prepared to go out, followed by his companions.
 Then king Yudhishthira ran to Sisupala and saying that his conduct was improper, tried to stop him.
 Bhishma then declared that Sri Krishna alone was to be worshipped by all.
-He told Yudhishthira that if any one was not willing to accept that, there was no need to implore him.
-Sri Krishna was honourable not only to them but to the three worlds.
+He told Yudhishthira that if anyone was not willing to accept that, there was no need to implore him.
+Sri Krishna was honorable not only to them but to the three worlds.
 The universe is established in Krishna completely.
 Then he turned to Sisupala and said that it was improper to behave thus with Krishna.
-He who is foremost in knowledge alone will be honoured among the Brahmins.
-Among the Kshatriyas the strongest will be honoured.
+He who is foremost in knowledge alone will be honored among the Brahmins.
+Among the Kshatriyas, the strongest will be honored.

 8. Sisupala-vadha Parva